timvisee/timvisee.com/content/blog/2021-03-02_elegant-bash-conditionals/index.md

 ## Exit codes
 You might wonder how bash considers whether a command succeeded.
 This is where [exit codes][exit-status] come in.
-When a program exists a numeric status code is returned.
+When a program exits a numeric status code is returned.
 A value of `0` means the program succeeded, any other value means it failed.

 The exit code is normally hidden.